 Tagged Values define a wide range of properties and characteristics of a model element, and some of these properties have complex or structured values.
 For example, you might want your user to select a value between upper and lower limits (using 'Spin' arrows), set a date and time, select a color from a palette, or work through a checklist.

-You create these complex Tagged Values from any of a number of predefined simple Tagged Value types and filters, some of which you might have created yourself (Configure > Reference Data > UML Types > Tagged Value Types); the attribute you create in the Stereotype element has the same name as the Tagged Value Type.
+You create these complex Tagged Values from any of a number of predefined simple Tagged Value types and filters, some of which you might have created yourself, using the 'Data Type' element in the 'Profile' page of the Diagram Toolbox.